0xIapetus/RedTeamingNotes/All_About_Windows.md

 `whoami /groups`
 # SMB shares
 `net share`
+ # Find shares on hosts in current domain.
+`Invoke-ShareFinder–Verbose`
+# Find sensitive files on computers in the domain
+`Invoke-FileFinder–Verbose`
+# Get all fileservers of the domain
+`Get-NetFileServer`
 # Other users
 `net user`
 # Find groups if i am in domain controller